Discover how to transition to your natural hair in style.

 2. Flexi Rod Curls

 Merging curly roots is a lot easier if you rock curls all over!
 You can get a perfectly curled look if you use overnight curlers to set your hair.
 Flexi rods are your best bet for looser curls that aren’t a total pain to sleep in, literally.
 In the morning you can unravel your curlers and shake loose your new curls.
-To give a little hydration and shine to your hair, mist over your finished style with the Nexxus New York Salon Care Humectress Luxe Lightweight Conditioning Mist.
+To give a little hydration and shine to your hair, mist over your finished style with Nexxus Humectress Luxe Lightweight Conditioning Mist.

 3. Bantu Knots